 Thredd recommends that you to start with a basic setup and add additional Thredd products and services after your service is live.
-Examples of additional products that can be integrated include 3D Secure, Tokenisation (MDES or VDEP), Multi-FX currency and Agency Banking.
+Examples of additional products that can be integrated include 3D Secure, Tokenisation (Digital Wallet programmes such as MDES or VDEP) and Fraud Transaction Monitoring.